 Tips For Eating Low-Carb at McDonald’s

-For many people.
-McDonald’s is the king of fast food.
-They have been around for what seems like forever and you can find a location just about anywhere.
+For many people, McDonald’s is the king of fast food.
+It has been around for what seems like forever and you can find a location just about anywhere.

-With such a big menu, they are guaranteed to at least have one option on the menu that you can eat if you’re in a pinch.
+With such a big menu, you are guaranteed to find at least one option on the menu that you can eat if you’re in a pinch.

 Here are some tips to help you make a smart choice: